JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 ```rust
 pub async fn run(&self) -> Result<(), ServerError>>
 ```
 When called, a gRPC server will be initialized with the parsed configuration settings and begin handling incoming requests.
-The user of this library will be required to implement an async runtime; for this `tokio` is recommended.
+The user of this library will be required to implement a `tokio` async runtime to run the server.
 Example usage:

 ```rust
 #[tokio::main]